ctu-mrs/ctu-mrs.github.io/docs/70-deployment/10-docker/index.md

 ## Configure environment variables

-The values in the `stack.env` file will be set in every service from `compose.yml`, this is set as an argument to docker compose in `up.sh` and `down.sh`.
+The values in the `stack.env` file will be set in every service from `compose.yaml`, this is set as an argument to docker compose in `up.sh` and `down.sh`.

 For more info about setting the environment variables, check the [native installation](https://ctu-mrs.github.io/docs/deployment/native/bashrc_configuration#bashrc-for-a-real-uav).

 ## Start the compose session

-Before you start the session, you should edit `compose.yml` according to your needs, for example to add or remove sensors your drone uses.
+Before you start the session, you should edit `compose.yaml` according to your needs, for example to add or remove sensors your drone uses.
+The main image used will be [ctumrs/mrs_uav_system](https://hub.docker.com/r/ctumrs/mrs_uav_system)

 ### On the drone

-You can use `./up.sh` to start a session in the background and `/.down.sh` to end it.
+You can use `./up.sh` to start a session in the background and `./down.sh` to end it.

-Running `/up.sh -h` will show you the arguments that can be passed to the script, notably `-n` which will make the script not try to overwrite colcon_workspace.
+Running `./up.sh -h` will show you the arguments that can be passed to the script, notably `-n` which will make the script not try to overwrite colcon_workspace.

 These scripts source `setup.sh`, in it the `SESSION_NAME` variable is set which will prefix every resource created by the compose session like volumes and containers: